thunlp/ToLeaP/src/scripts/README.md

 ### RoTBench Evaluation

-**RoTBench: A Multi-Level Benchmark for Evaluating the Robustness of Large Language Models in Tool Learning** paper, and the code from the [RoTBench](https://github.com/Junjie-Ye/RoTBench).
+The code comes from **RoTBench: A Multi-Level Benchmark for Evaluating the Robustness of Large Language Models in Tool Learning** paper, and the code from the [RoTBench](https://github.com/Junjie-Ye/RoTBench).
 RoTBench evaluates function calling using three main metrics:

 - **Tool Selection (TS)**: Assesses whether the agent selects the correct function.
 - **Parameter Identification (PI)**: Evaluates whether the agent identifies the correct parameter names for the function.